hiso-nz/nzhts/Integration Guides/README.md

 * Open Postman and click the "New" button.

 * Select "HTTP" to create a new request.
-* In the new request tab, enter the API endpoint you wish to call in the URL field, e.g.  https://nzhts.digital.health.nz/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=ecl/<73211009
+* In the new request tab, enter the API query you wish to call in the URL field, e.g. to view the codes in the New Zealand emergency care procedure reference set: https://nzhts.digital.health.nz/fhir/ValueSet/$expand?url=http://snomed.info/sct?fhir_vs=refset/321000210102

     and select "Get" as your API operation method.